All participants should wear work boots or sturdy tennis shoes while at worksites. Sandals or any open-toe shoes are not

 While driving to and from your site, participants must wear seat belts at all times.
-Do not “double up” or sit on the floor ( even if you are asked by an adult).
+Do not "double up" or sit on the floor.

 Before you begin work each day, inspect your work area for hazardous working conditions and be aware of broken glass, protruding nails, low electrical lines, insect nests, etc. Clean up problem areas before starting your work.
 If a work area appears unsafe (drug needles, black mold, insect infestation, etc.), the adult leader must immediately contact the camp manager.
 The team will be moved immediately if CHWC feels they are in any kind of danger.